Fetosky/My_First_Data_Analysis_repo/README.md

 -----

 # Findings:
-I found out that Paseo is the highest selling product in all the countries.
+I found out that Paseo is the highest selling product in all the countries;
-I found out that Montana did so bad in Mexico
+Montana did so bad in Mexico;
-I found out that Discount boosted sales in all the countries.
+Discount boosted sales in all the countries;
-I found out that sales is proportional to profit.
+sales is proportional to profit.

 -----

 # Recommendations
 Since Discount didn't reduce profit, discount should be continued in all the products.
-More production of Paseo should encouraged.
-More discount should be placed on Montana in Mexico.
+More production of Paseo should encouraged' more discount should be placed on Montana in Mexico.